solmaz60/Parking-Lot-Application-Spark/README.md

 # Parking-Lot-Application-Spark
 Parking Lot Application Files:
-PkLot.java: parking lot java code

-PkLotSearch.scala parking lot scala code scala.txt : parking lot scala code (should be used in spark-shell) 5.xml : the sample of data set;the path of 5.xml file in both java and scala codes should be set.
+PkLot.java: parking lot java code(should be ran from submit-application) PkLotSearch.scala parking lot scala code(should be ran from submit-application) scala.txt : parking lot scala code (should be ran in spark-shell) 5.xml : the sample of data set;the path of 5.xml file in both java and scala codes should be set.

 *How to Run scala.txt from spark-shell: